How To Automate Android Apps Using Appium

 To automate Android apps, you can also use cloud-based devices if you don’t want to set up a local emulator and still want to inspect Android app elements.

-In the next section of this tutorial on how to automate Android apps using Appium, we will look at why and how we use real device clouds to inspect elements and automate Android apps.
+In the next section of this tutorial on automating Android apps using Appium, we will explore the importance and process of using real device clouds for inspecting elements and automating Android apps.
+Watch the video below to see how device logs can simplify the inspection and debugging process.

 Why Use Real Android Devices on the Cloud?